 Continuing a Tradition of Conservation Science

-Dan Smiley Recording Observations in 1984
+Dan Smiley Recording Observations

 The Preserve is also extending the rich legacy of the Mohonk Preserve Daniel Smiley Research Center by adding to one of the best long-term phenological records in the country.
 Combined with more than a century of daily weather data, we provide a tremendous dataset that is shared with scientists and students, and published in scholarly and scientific journals worldwide.